aziz/PlainNotes/Tests/md-test2.md

 *a :tag: inside a italic text*
 ~~a :tag: inside a Strikethrough text~~

-*should not work* but it works and it's not a big deal, very hard and close to impossible to fix:
+*should not work* but it works and it's not a big deal, very hard to fix:

 conected_to_a_word_:tag:
 conected_to_a_word:tag:

 # Math

+### Multi Markdown Latex based formulas

 An example of math within a paragraph --- \\({e}^{i\pi }+1=0\\)
 --- easy enough.